cat-125/DOMKit/README.md

 # "Hello World" Example

 Here's an example of how to use the DOMKit to create a simple "Hello World" application:

-Sure!
-Here's an example using the `ExampleView` class:

 ```javascript
 import { View } from './domkit.js';